input-output-hk/plutus-pioneer-program/code/week02/README.md

 We mentioned earlier that we use the INLINABLE pragma on the *mkValidator* function in order to allow it to be used by the Template Haskell code.
 In Haskell there are many functions available via the *Prelude* module, but these will not be usable in Plutus as they are not inlinable.
 So, the Plutus team have provided an alternative *Prelude* that can be used in validation.

-The way that the Plutus Predule is able to take precedence over the Haskell Prelude, which is normally in scope by default, is by using the following LANGUAGE pragma in the code.
+The way that the Plutus Prelude is able to take precedence over the Haskell Prelude, which is normally in scope by default, is by using the following LANGUAGE pragma in the code.

 ```haskell
 {-# LANGUAGE NoImplicitPrelude   #-}